edwardsmoses/toptal-bike-rentals/README.md

 # Bike Rentals

-Built with NextJs and Firebase
+Built with NextJs, Firebase and Tailwind

 ## Hosted on Firebase Hosting